pcoet/golang-patterns/docs/tutorials/testing.md

 go 1.19
 ```

 The Go version depends on your environment.
-The module is called
+The module is named
-`tutorial/calculator` because you're going to create an example function that
+`tutorial/calculator` because you're going to create an example function,
-performs simple arithmetic.
+`Calculate`, that performs simple arithmetic.

 ## Create an example function